User Guide

 READ_UNCOMMITTED (not recommended !)

 For more information, see TxIsolationLevel, and java.sql.Connection.
-It is important to confirm support for these levels with your database documentation.
+It's important to confirm support for these levels with your database documentation.

 SqlEditorDefaultTxIsolationLevel